agile-ts/documentation/docs/quick_start/React.md

 ---

 In this guide your learn, how to integrate and use AgileTs in a React Project.
-I promise you, it's really easy.
+I promise you, it's pretty easy.

 ## 🔽 Installation

 To properly use AgileTs in a React Project, we need two packages.
-The `core` package, and a package that allows us to integrate AgileTs into React, a `React Integration`.
+The `core` package, and a package that allows us to integrate AgileTs into React, the `react` package.

 ### 📁 `@agile-ts/core`